 La Entrevista: McCoy's realiza evento artístico por el Día del Padre

-Raúl López, gerente de McCoys en Pharr, visita Noticias RGV para invitar a la comunidad del Valle al evento de este sábado 15 de junio por el Día del Padre.
+Raúl López, gerente de McCoys en Pharr, visita Noticias RGV para invitar a la comunidad del Valle al evento que se realizará este sábado 15 de junio por el Día del Padre.

 Ubicación de la tienda: 1120 West US 83, Pharr